wp-plugins/wishpond-social-campaigns/readme.txt

 * Social Offers are one of the most cost effective ways to generate new customers, at just $25 per 100 participants.
 * You can create and preview your offer completely free.

-**Wishpond Social Sweepstakes**: create and publish sweepstakes that also spread as people participate generating customer leads, brand awareness, and engagement with your brand.
+**Social Sweepstakes**: create and publish sweepstakes that spread as people participate generating customer leads, brand awareness, and engagement with your brand.

 * As your visitors participate in your sweepstakes they share it via all of the major social networks: Facebook, Google+, Twitter, and Pinterest.
 * Your sweepstakes quickly spreads far and wide to followers and friends of participants.
 * You can create and publish your sweepstakes in less than 15 minutes using the simple and intuitive wizard.
-* Social Sweepstakes are incredibly cost effective, at just $25 per campaign.
-You can create and preview your sweepstakes completely free.
+* Social Sweepstakes are incredibly cost effective, at just $25 per campaign (no matter how many participants you have).
+* You can create and preview your sweepstakes completely free.

-Learn more about [Wishpond Social Offers](http://corp.wishpond.com/social-offers/ "Wishpond Social Offers") or [Wishpond Social Sweepstakes](http://corp.wishpond.com/social-sweepstakes/ "Wishpond Social Sweepstakes") on [our website](http://corp.wishpond.com/ "Wishpond").
+Learn more about [Social Offers](http://corp.wishpond.com/social-offers/ "Wishpond Social Offers") or [Social Sweepstakes](http://corp.wishpond.com/social-sweepstakes/ "Wishpond Social Sweepstakes").

 == Installation ==

+1. Download and unzip the Social Campaigns plugin.
-1. Upload `wishpondcampaigns` folder to the `/wp-content/plugins/` directory
+1. Upload `wishpond-social-campaigns` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Create a Wishpond account (or log in to your existing account) in the 'Campaigns' menu in Wordpress
+1. You will be automatically redirected to the newly created 'Campaigns' menu within WordPress.
-1. Create your first offer or sweepstakes using the simple wizard and follow the instructions to publish it to your website
+1. From here click 'Create' and you will be able to choose to create your first Social Sweepstakes or Social Offer.

 == Frequently Asked Questions ==

 = Do I need to have a Wishpond account set up already? =

-No. You can set up a Wishpond account once you have installed and activated the plugin.
+No. We automatically create a Wishpond account for you.

 = How much does it cost to run a campaign? =

 Social Sweepstakes and Social Offers are both extremely cost effective.

+* It is free to create and preview an offer or a sweepstakes campaign.
 * Wishpond Social Sweepstakes costs $25 per campaign.
 This is a flat fee regardless of how many people participate in the sweepstakes.
 * Wishpond Social Offers costs $25 per 100 participants (or part thereof).
-* It is free to create and preview an offer or a sweepstakes campaign.

 = Can I try out Social Campaigns free? =

 It is free to create a Wishpond account, and you can create and preview a Social Offer or Social Sweepstakes before you decide to publish it.
 In order to publish your campaign you must first pay for it.

+= What is the difference between Social Offers and Social Sweepstakes? =

+With Social Campaigns you can create 2 kinds of promotions: Social Offers and Social Sweepstakes.

+Social Offers lets you create limited-time offers on your goods or services.
+You get to choose all the parameters of the offer.
+For example you can set a minimum number of participants required to 'unlock' the deal, making it a group buying promotion.
+You can choose any good or service (or group of goods and services) to create a Social Offer for.
+You choose the number of people who can participate, the duration of the promotion, the redemption method and instructions, and of course the size of the discount.

+Social Sweepstakes is used to run giveaways which people are required to enter to win.
+Again, all the parameters of the Social Sweepstakes are up to you.
+You choose what you want to give away, and how long the Social Sweepstakes will run for.

+Both Social Offers and Social Sweepstakes spread through the major social networks as people participate.
+That's why we call them social!

+Learn more about [Social Offers](http://corp.wishpond.com/social-offers/ "Wishpond Social Offers") or [Social Sweepstakes](http://corp.wishpond.com/social-sweepstakes/ "Wishpond Social Sweepstakes").

 == Screenshots ==